elsevierPTG/interviews/java-spring-api/README.md

 > _For the GET /patient/{id} endpoint it should also return age along with the dob_

 > _For the PATCH endpoint the only fields able to be updated are phoneNumber and lastName, no other
-> fields should be passed up with the request (other than the id in tha path)_
+> fields should be passed up with the request (other than the id in the path)_

 ### Repository